When training for a Ride, you should focus on getting you ready for the following components:

 - Heat Stroke.
 Headache, nausea, confusion, and a loss of physical control.
 Your skin is hot and dry, your body temperature extremely high.
 There can be collapse and unconsciousness, and, in extreme situations, death.

 In order to prevent serious injury from the heat:

 - Keep yourself fully hydrated.
 Even water that has become lukewarm will replenish the precious bodily fluids that pour out of a rider’s body on a hot summer day.

 - Energy drinks and electrolyte replacements can be useful for sustained exertion and competition.

 - Do yourself a favor by buying a good pair of shorts.
 The padded crotch will protect you against chafing and the Lycra used on most shorts today will allow perspiration to seep away from your skin.

 - Protect yourself from the sun.
 Use sun block, with an SPF of at least 15, on exposed skin.
 A waterproof brand is more effective against dilution by perspiration.
 Putting it on 20 to 30 minutes before going out will make sure it penetrates the skin well.

 - Remember to bring your water.

 - GET USED TO IT – SLOWLY!
-Few people have a natural knack for riding in extreme heat, but most can improve with practice.
+Few people have a natural knack for riding in the extreme heat, but most can improve with practice.
 If you’re planning a century ride in July or August, be sure to get in lots of shorter warm weather rides before you tackle the big 100.
 In short, acclimatize yourself.

-- Training is always important, but it is especially valuable for helping your body get accustomed to heat.
+- Training is always important, but it is especially valuable for helping your body get accustomed to the heat.
 Oh, and be sure to drink plenty of water.